maroph/maroph/README.md

 ### Manfred Rosenboom (maroph)
-I work as a lead developer for [Fujitsu Germany](https://www.fujitsu.com/de/) in Munich.
+I work as a software lead developer for [Fujitsu Germany](https://www.fujitsu.com/de/) in Munich.
 At the moment I work mainly on the Fujitsu SecDocs project.

 Skills